 Recreation.gov is the national reservations site for parks, camping and park events, and it is currently developing plans to use PAD-US for its park boundary data.

-We’ve got three great resources: 1) The USGS PAD-US map viewer, which has some nifty reporting tools for conservation values; 2) the mapper at www.ProtectedLands.net, which has extensive search and reporting capacities; and 3) Esri has also published a series of thematic web maps depicting PAD-US 2.0.
+We’ve got three great resources: 1) The USGS PAD-US Data Explorer, which has some nifty reporting tools for conservation values; 2) the mapper at www.ProtectedLands.net, which has extensive search capacities, as well as tools to create PDF state or custom poster maps. ; and 3) Esri has also published a series of thematic web maps depicting PAD-US.

 There’s a crazy pattern of ownership in the Colorado Front Range east of Denver - is this an error in data?

 Nope – the land in question is a collection of U.S. Forest Service lands near ski areas that appear to be a jumble of sticks – but those are in fact actual ownership boundaries!
 The U.S. is a huge place and there are many instances where land ownership or management is in patterns that seem hard to imagine.
 Another example is the Lake Traverse Reservation, in South Dakota and a bit of North Dakota, that is a perfect triangle.
 That is also a correct representation of ownership.
 This is not to say that there aren’t occasional boundary errors and overlaps, but it’s increasingly the case that what’s in PAD-US is actually what exists in ownership.

 This is a known issue with local data in particular: State data inventories often come with agency names that are encoded differently (for example: “Town of Oakville”, “Oakville”, “Oakville Town”).
 Federal agencies have already corrected this issue in their data (‘Mang_Name’ and ‘Own_Name’ fields), and the PAD-US team encourages data-stewards to adopt its recommended practices on agency naming: